Authentic Education

 • Progressivism – a counterpoint to emphases and structures of 19th-century public schooling, Progressivism frames schooling as a participation in life rather than preparation for life.

-• Speculative Pedagogies (Anetero Garcia, Nicole Mirra, 2020s) – an umbrella term for strategies for engaging learners that that embrace one or more elements of discourses included among Discourses on Individual Learning in Group Settings, Learning Design, and Activist Discourses (Note: Speculative Pedagogies should not be confused with Speculative Pedagogy, under Systemic Sustainability Education.)
+• Speculative Pedagogies (Anetero Garcia, Nicole Mirra, 2020s) – an umbrella term applied to strategies for engaging learners that embrace one or more elements of discourses included among Discourses on Individual Learning in Group Settings, Learning Design, and Activist Discourses (Note: Speculative Pedagogies should not be confused with Speculative Pedagogy, under Systemic Sustainability Education.)

 Context